Jump start (vehicle)

-A jump start, also called a boost, is a procedure of starting a motor vehicle (most commonly cars or trucks) that has a discharged battery.
-A temporary connection is made to the battery of another vehicle, or to some other external power source.
+A jump start, also called a boost, is a procedure of starting a motor vehicle (most commonly cars or trucks) that has a discharged crank battery.
+A temporary connection is made to the battery of another vehicle, to external or to an internal high-current electrical power source.
 The external supply of electricity recharges the disabled vehicle's battery and provides some of the power needed to crank the engine.
 Once the vehicle has been started, its normal charging system will recharge, so the auxiliary source can be removed.
 If the vehicle charging system is functional, leaving the engine running will restore the charge of the battery.

 Motorists may carry jumper cables and other equipment in case of accidental discharge of the vehicle battery (for example, by headlights, interior lights or ignition switch left on while the engine is not running).
 Safe procedures for connecting and disconnecting cables are given in the vehicle manual.

 Jumper cables

 (1) to (4) is a safe sequence to connect jumper cables from the discharged battery on the left to the charged battery on the right.
 If (2) were connected before (1) and the loose end accidentally touches bare metal on the vehicle, the charged battery is shorted; shorting the discharged battery is less risky.
 (4) is connected to bare metal away from the battery to keep any sparking on circuit completion away from hydrogen potentially released by the battery.
 Cables are disconnected in reverse order.